geoffmcnamara/companionway/content/post/sometimes-it-is-the-obvious.md

 +++

 This was one of those "problems" that nagged me for many hours until the obvious dawned on me.
-I wrote a pythone script to grab the temperature and humidiy from a DHT22 sensor and then write the output with the proper syntax to send to my monitoring program [xymon].
+I wrote a python script to grab the temperature and humidiy from a DHT22 sensor and then write the output with the proper syntax to send to my monitoring program [xymon].
 The wrapper bash script ran every 5 minutes and used a redirection to write out a file ie:
 ```